By Wil Forbis

 I bring all this up because I recently been asking myself, "What do you, Wil Forbis, think of Napster?"
 Interestingly, I don't think I fall in either of the two obvious camps.
 Predictably, there were those who loved Napster, who wholeheartedly supported the concept of downloading licensed music over the Internet with no reimbursement to the artists or record companies.
 Then, there were those who were deadset against it, who saw as nothing more than piracy, equivalent to going into the nearest Sam Goody and walking out with the newest Kool Keith CD snuggled inside your jacket.

 My view came out as a strange combonation of the two viewpoints.
 While, yes, I do think downloading music is piracy, in fact, it is theft, Napster was simply a tool.
-It was not a magic wand that suddenly sucked millions out of the recording industry, it was simple a device generated from computer code that mapped out the hard drives of various computers connected to it.
+It was not a magic wand that suddenly sucked millions out of the recording industry, it was simply a device generated from computer code that mapped out the hard drives of various computers connected to it.
 Could it be used maliciously?
 Yes.
 (So can a butter knife.)
 Did Napster promote its tool to be used maliciously?
 Yes, and perhaps there they deserve some punishment (though it's doubtful the punishment should be strong enough to destroy the company.)
 But ultimately, the libertarian in me is forced to look at Napster as an impassive construct, worthless unless someone is driving it.
 If those people who use the tool use it incorrectly, then they should be punished, though, as the lawyers have whined, that may be quite difficult due to the nature of the Internet.
 (Actually, it's the matter of who should be punished that separated the complaints against Napster filed by Metallica and Dr. Dre.
 Metallica wished to punish Napster itself, while Dre was going after the individual users who were committing the piracy (users like T-Dogg.)
 This explains why Metallica are a bunch of washed up metalhedz who haven't written a decent song in 10 years and Dre is a superfly industry icon.)

 Ultimately, it doesn't matter.
 If